Unit VII. Presence

 Our True nature is the “I am” consciousness in its pure state before

-everything, its true nature, the ineffable and indescribable reality behind
+its true nature, the ineffable and indescribable reality behind the words.

 However, when we are growing up, we learn how to use the mind conditionally